intel/intel-xpu-backend-for-triton/README.md

 # Setup Guide

 XPU Backend for Triton\* serves as a backend for [OpenAI Triton](https://github.com/openai/triton).
-One should build from the triton repo, instead of building from intel-xpu-backend-for-triton.
+One should build from the Triton repo, instead of building from intel-xpu-backend-for-triton.

 ## Prerequisites

 XPU Backend for Triton\* requires [PyTorch](https://pytorch.org/get-started/locally/) for building, and [Intel® Extension for PyTorch* ](https://github.com/intel/intel-extension-for-pytorch/) for running kernels on XPU.

-Please follow [installation guide for Intel® Extension for PyTorch* ](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/installation.html#installation-guide) for the detailed process and make sure the associated driver and oneAPI toolkit are installed correctly.
+Please follow [installation guide for Intel® Extension for PyTorch* ](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/installation.html#installation-guide) for the detailed process and make sure the associated driver and Intel® oneAPI Base Toolkit are installed correctly.

 Note that these two should be **built from the source** for now.